How to Understand Political Parties and Party Politics

 - If a party is more realist or idealist (do they believe people are generally bad or good)?

 - If a party is more empiricist or rationalist (do they favor their senses or their reason)?

 - A party’s favored form of government (democracy, republics, monarchy; see the social contract)?

 - A party’s stance How much authority they think government should have in terms of creating and enforcing laws and checking and balancing powers.

 - A party’s general stance on concepts related to individualism vs. collectivism.
 Do they generally favor collective rights or individual rights and do they favor collective authority or individual authority to enforce this?
-Who rules, who says so, and who the government favors.
+Who rules, who says so, and who does the government favor?

 - A party’s general attitude toward taxation, subsidization, and regulation.

-- And then, to add complexity, how progressive a party is on an issue-by-issue basis.
+- And then, to add complexity, how progressive a party is on an issue-by-issue basis (we must consider different stances on key voter issues).
 Specifically, how conservative, liberal, moderate, or progressive they are on an issue such as economic policy (whether they are fiscally conservative, classically liberal, socially liberal, or communist), social policy (whether they favor collective or individual rights), military policy (whether they are laissez faire, protectionist, or interventionist), trade policy (whether they are protectionist, globalist, fair trade, free trade, or anti-trade), immigration policy (nativist, moderate, progressive), religious policy (to what degree they want separation of church and state and religious law), etc.

 - LEFT: Liberal, collectivist, toward direct democracy, idealist, progressive, liberty, populist.

 - RIGHT: Conservative, individualist, toward aristocracy, realist, authority, elitist.